CaptainWuDaoKou/GE-Grasp/README.md

-# GE-Grasp: Efficeint Target Oriented Grasping in Dense Clutters
+# GE-Grasp: Efficeint Target Oriented Grasping in Dense Clutter

 This repository is for the paper